UC-MSC Cell Therapy Study for Systemic Lupus Erythematosus (SLE) Patients

 Diagnostic Test: - Physical examination

-The physical examination will be performed at the Screening visit and at each subsequent study and safety follow-up visit.
+The physical examination will be performed at the Screening visit and at each subsequent study and safety in clinic follow-up visit.
 The exam will include: measurement of vital signs (heart rate, peripheral arterial blood pressure, respiratory rate, and temperature), weight, height (at Screening visit only), cardiovascular and respiratory systems, abdominal examination, skin evaluation, mouth and eye evaluation, and neurological assessment.
 Abnormal findings will be recorded in the CRF.

 Diagnostic Test: - Electrocardiogram